mgoldfield/nodelooper/README.txt

 done:
+- play button flashes when record is toggled

 ./src/looper.js:            // toDo: what to do with names ./src/looper.js:        // toDo: handle stop correctly if stopped within countIn ./src/looper.js:        // toDo: don't allow play if no loops have been recorded